iljapanic/panic-bachelor/sections/8-references.md

 Jones, W. P., & Teevan, J. (2007).
 Introduction.
 In *Personal information management*.
 Seattle: University of Washington Press.

+Kohr, L. (1957/2001).
+The Breakdown of Nations.
+Devon, UK: Green Books Ltd.

 Myburgh, S. (2005).
 Chapter 2: What is information work anyway?.
 In *The New Information Professional: How to Thrive in the Information Age Doing What You Love (1st ed.)*.
 Oxford: Chandos Publishing.

 Naumer, C. M., & Fisher, K. E. (2007).
 Naturalistic Approaches for Understanding PIM.
 In *Personal information management*.
 Seattle: University of Washington Press.

 Nonaka, I. (1991).
 The Knowledge-Creating Company.
 Harvard Business Review, 69(6), 96–104.

-Papanek, V. (1972).
+Papanek, V. (1972/1985).
 Design for the Real World: Human Ecology and Social Change (2nd. ed.).
+London: Thames & Hudson Ltd.

+Papanek, V. (1983).
+Design for Human Scale.
+New York: Van Nostrand Reinhold Company.

-High Holborn, London: Thames & Hudson Ltd.
+Papanek, V. (1995).
+The Green Imperative: Ecology and Ethics in Design and Architecture.
+London: Thames & Hudson Ltd.

 Peffers, K., Rothenberger, M. A., Tuunanen, T., & Chatterjee, S. (2007).
 A design science research methodology for information systems research.
 Journal of Management Information Systems, 24(3), 45–77.

 Pirolli, P., & Russell, D. M. (2011).
 Introduction to this special issue on sensemaking.
 Human-Computer Interaction, 26(1-2), 1–8.

 Schlögl, C. (2005).
 Information and knowledge management: dimensions and approaches.
 Information Research: An International Electronic Journal, 10(4), 235.

+Schumacher, E. F. (1973/1993).
+Small Is Beautiful: Economics as if People Mattered.
+UK: Random House.

 Shedroff, N. (2000).
 Information Interaction Design: A Unified Field Theory of Design.
 In *Information Design*.
 Cambridge, Massachusetts: The MIT Press.